Top Things to Consider When Choosing a University

 Location

 What are you looking for in location?
 If there’s a suitable university in or nearby your hometown or city, that can be a great option.
-If you are willing to move farther, make sure that everything aligns with your expectations and goals.
+If you are looking to move farther, make sure that everything aligns with your expectations and goals.
+Not too big and not too small, Fredericton is home to multiple universities and colleges, making it a fantastic student city.

 Campus Look and Feel

 When you close your eyes and imagine campus, what do you see?
-Is it a tree-lined treasure?
-You don’t want to imagine afternoons spent studying in the shade of a tree only to find that your campus is buildings spread across the city.
+Is it a tree-lined treasure or a busy downtown city?
+STU's nationally recognized campus is as quaint as it is vibrant.
+Picturesque in all seasons, campus has been designed to make it easy for students to get from building to building (less than five minutes to walk anywhere on campus).
 Check out the website, take an in-person tour, and visit social media to get a sense of campus.

 Where to Live